Kristina01111000/Drws_site/README.md

 - used photo editor for flavenoids picture, font = fresh To Do:

-- ssl not working in safari, silk browsers
+- ssl not working in apple browsers, old computers
-	- certificate using old ip address, needs to be deleted from that server and it will use inmotion
-	- waiting on passwords/ usernames etc.
-	- he is taking the lead on this
-	- work around? remove growing from syracuse, get new one
 - change default user image -https://www.peepso.com/documentation/assets-overrides-customizing-peepso-images/
 	- explains how to do it, need to figure out the default images we want